GPU Database Market Outlook:

-GPU Database Market size was valued at USD 529.7 million in 2024 and is projected to reach USD 3 billion by the end of 2037, expanding at a CAGR of 14% during the anticipated forecast timeline from 2025 to 2037.
-In 2025, the industry size of GPU database is estimated at USD 610.6 million.
+GPU Database Market size was valued at USD 1.2 billion in 2025 and is projected to reach USD 3.7 billion by the end of 2035, expanding at a CAGR of 12.2% during the anticipated forecast timeline from 2026 to 2035.
+In 2026, the industry size of GPU database is evaluated at USD 1.4 billion.

 A significant factor impacting the rising adoption rates of GPU databases is the heightened calls for real-time analytics across high-frequency transactions.
 This creates multiple application segments across industries such as cybersecurity, finance, and supply chain optimization.
 A key trend that is set to impact the market is the potential of CPU-based databases to be phased out by the next decade, paving the way for GPU databases, in a bid to support the large number of enterprises shifting to event-driven architectures from batch processing.